Progressive multi-fidelity learning with neural networks for physical system predictions: Introduction

-To tackle these challenges, we propose a progressive multi-fidelity surrogate modeling paradigm, designed to incorporate new datasets of varying fidelity as they become available.
-This allows to progressively enhance prediction accuracy and reduce uncertainty, while effectively ensuring knowledge retention across updates.
+To tackle these challenges, we propose a progressive multi-fidelity surrogate modeling paradigm that incorporates new datasets of varying fidelity as they become available.
+This allows for progressively enhancing prediction accuracy and reducing uncertainty, while effectively ensuring knowledge retention across updates.
 This model can sequentially incorporate diverse data types using tailored encoder neural networks.
 The encoders process and transform data into a meaningful latent representation that is suitable to be merged with the other fidelity datasets.
 The architecture of each encoder is selected according to the data modality: for example, feedforward networks for vector-valued data, recurrent networks (e.g., LSTMs \cite{graves2012long}) for time series, convolutional networks \cite{lecun2002gradient} or vision transformers \cite{dosovitskiy2020image} for image data, and so on.
 The encoded features are concatenated and mapped to the target quantities of interest through a decoder, which is trained in a supervised manner on high-fidelity data.

 Fig.~\ref{fig: method} illustrates how input information flows from lower to higher fidelity levels through two types of connections: \textit{concatenations} among all encoded inputs and \textit{additive connections} among the decoded outputs.
 This dual connection system enables exploiting correlations among different datasets while ensuring that each level makes an additive correction to the previous level without altering it.
 This approach protects against catastrophic forgetting and performance degradation as new input data is integrated into the model.